 How to decide if you should use 32bit or 64bit Ubuntu

 Ubuntu 12.04 and 12.10 were both set to be the first release to have 64bit set as the "recommended" architecture, except neither did.
-Now, Canonical recommend 64bit for Windows 8 Computers due to the rise of UEFI firmware.
-The default is still 32bit, but 64 is, as always, available.
+Now, Canonical recommend 64bit for both 13.10 and 12.04.3, unless you have 2GB of RAM or less.
 But what are the pros and cons of each?

 What are 32bit and 64bit?